 - In all cases where it is necessary to confront a patron for a minor violation and patron has to be asked to leave for the day because of non-compliance.

-- In all cases of major violations of the Rules of Conduct.
+- In all cases of major violations of the Code of Conduct.

-- In cases where any patron persists in minor violations of the Rules of Conduct.
+- In cases where any patron persists in minor violations of the Code of Conduct.

 Procedures- Incident reports are used to document safety and security issues and should be filled out as completely as possible.
 Incident reports are to be kept in a file at the front desk and staff will notify other staff of new incidents or Repeat Offenders.

-- If a patron commits a major violation of the Rules of Conduct
+- If a patron commits a major violation of the Code of Conduct

 - Or if a patron persists in documented minor rules of conduct violations, i.e. Repeat Offender